Quick Corn Spoonbread is a hybrid of cornbread, corn souffle’ and stuffing. One bowl prep uses cornbread mix, sour cream and canned corn.

 For serving, this dish is great right out of the oven, reheated or even room temperature.
 Feel free to make it a day ahead and reheat in a warm oven for a few short minutes.
 I add just a little grated cheddar before baking and you could add chives for some onion flavor and color.

-- 1 (11.5 ounce) package Krusteaz Corn Muffin Mix (Remove ½ cup of the mix before incorporating with other ingredients)
+- 1- 11.5 oz. package Krusteaz Corn Muffin Mix, (Remove ½ cup of the mix before incorporating with other ingredients) If mix is a 15 ounce package, remove 1 cup

 - 3 eggs